MuhammadAl-Sayedd/Progress-Bar/README.md

 ### Introduction

-   this progress bar can be used on forms or multi-sectional pages. it have two buttons to switch between its five stages
+   A progress bar which can be used on forms or multi-sectional pages. it have two buttons to switch between its five stages

 ## Project Structure